 Dr Kadji has attended and presented her research work in several local and international conferences.
 Her work has been published in scientific journals, peer reviewed conference proceedings, and book chapters.
 She is a member of the British Ecological Society and MEdies.

-Since January 2007 she is an assistant professor in the School of Education, Primary Education Department of the Frederick University Cyprus.
+She is an Associate Professor in the School of Education, Department of Education at the Frederick University.
 She is teaching science and environmental education.
 She is interested in research in the fields of environmental, sustainable development and biodiversity education and especially issues concerning their effective practical implementation in schools.
 Her current work focuses on young teachers' perceptions and education on biodiversity and the role of the school principals for achieving the development of sustainable schools, in collaboration with the Cyprus Pedagogical Institute.